 Average June temperature: 23°C

-It only takes three hours or so to reach dreamy islands like Mykonos.
+It only takes three hours or so to reach the dreamy island of Mykonos.
 It’s the best known of the Cyclades islands and a real haven for culture and a more lively party vibe.
 There are plenty of great bases from which to explore, including charming villages like Ano Mera and the history-packed Mykonos Town.

 Mykonos arguably has some of the best beaches in Greece – think luminous blue sea and serene bays.
 The aptly named Paradise Beach is the most famous, while neighbouring Super Paradise Beach is lined with buzzing beach clubs.
 For a calmer vibe, Argari Beach is an idyllic white-sand swathe just 8.5 kilometres south of the main town.

-Greece is known as one of Europe’s hotter summer destinations, especially in recent years.
-There are plenty of ways to keep cool though.
-From swimming in the Aegean Sea to lounging with a cold ouzo in the shade at a local beach side taverna.
+Greece is known as one of Europe’s hottest summer destinations, especially in recent years.
+There are plenty of ways to keep cool, though.
+From swimming in the Aegean Sea to lounging with a cold ouzo in the shade at a local beachside taverna.

 2. Málaga, Spain